fletchjp/CANCMDDC2/README.md

 The difference between this CANCMDDC and earlier versions is that it can also send and receive CBUS events, separately from the control messages from the CABS.
 These can be configured as needed by the user.
 Some examples are provided.

 The program runs on an Arduino MEGA.
+A UNO does not have enough memory or IO pins.